Lindoso, Portugal – Stone Village In Peneda-Geres National Park

 To Lindoso by taxi

 If you don’t own a car and don’t want to rent one you can get to Lindoso by taxi.
 It’s quite expensive, but a fast option.
-For example, the journey from Ponte da Barca will take about 25min (€30-40), from Viana do Castelo 55min (€85-110) and 40min from Ponte de Lima (€55-70).
+For example, the journey from Ponte da Barca will take about 25min (€65-80), from Viana do Castelo 55min (€170-210) and 40min from Ponte de Lima (€110-140).
 To learn more about taxi connections that interest you visit rome2rio.com website.

 To Lindoso by bus

 You can also get to Lindoso by bus, but it will be a long journey on a short distance (for example about 2h from Ponte da Barca or Ponte de Lima).
-Also, there is usually only one or two buses a day, and mostly from the villages and towns nearby, like Soajo, Ponte da Barca, Arcos de Valdevez or Ponte de Lima.
+Also, there is usually only one or two buses a day, and mostly from the villages and towns nearby, like Soajo, Ponte da Barca, Arcos de Valdevez, or Ponte de Lima.
 To learn more about bus connections that might interest you visit rome2rio.com website.

-Lindoso, Portugal – Summary
+Lindoso, Portugal – Summing up

 What?
 Already the end?
 That was really quick!
 But don’t worry, your visit to Lindoso will be a little bit longer.
-And if you combine a trip to Lindoso with a trip to Soajo, and then you’ll get a full-day trip in the beautiful lush green areas of Peneda-Geres National Park during which you’ll emerge in traditional, Portuguese rural life.
-Sounds good?
-Add Lindoso, a remote village in Peneda Geres National Park to your North Portugal bucket list.
+And if you combine it with a trip to Soajo, you’ll get a full-day trip in the beautiful lush green areas of Peneda-Geres National Park.
+No matter if you’ll stay only for a few hours or if you’re planning on staying a bit longer – we’re sure that Lindoso and Peneda-Geres will enchant you.
+Add Lindoso to your Portugal bucket list and you won’t regret it!

-Views from Lindoso Castle over Lima River
+Views from Lindoso Castle over Lima River and Spanish border

 Restaurants, accommodations, and map